Tanz0rz/haxe-fmod/README.md

 **Note: This library will likely undergo many breaking changes early on**

-A library to integrate the FMOD audio engine with Haxe 4.x.x games for Windows deployments.
+A library to integrate the FMOD audio engine with Haxe 4 games for Windows deployments

-The [core C++ integration with FMOD's official API](https://github.com/uhrobots/faxe) was completed by Aaron Shea.
-My continuation of the project has been to update the integration, add an example project, and also make it as simple as possible to use.
+Primarily focuses on simplifying the FMOD Studio project workflow through the use of a well-documented [helper library](./faxe/FmodManager.hx)

-This library takes a lot of setup to work correctly, so please make sure to read this page carefully as you integrate FMOD into your game!
+Built on top of Aaron Shea's [C++ integration with FMOD's official API](https://github.com/uhrobots/faxe)

 [Download the package via Haxelib](https://tanneris.me/faxe2)